PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The pilot episode of Breaking Bad premiered on the cable channel AMC on January 20th, 2008, introducing the character Walter White (played by Bryan Cranston) as a high school chemistry teacher that has been diagnosed with lung cancer.
 After coming to the realization that his family would not be financially secure after his death, he partners up with his former student Jesse Pinkman (played by Aaron Paul) to manufacture and sell methamphetamine.
 The second season premiered on March 8th, 2009, the third season premiered on March 21st, 2010, the fourth season premiered on July 17th, 2011 and the first half of the fifth and final season premiered on July 15th, 2012.
 The second season is scheduled to begin in the summer of 2013.

 The television series has received overwhelmingly positive reviews from critics.
 On the review aggregation website Metacritic, season one received a score of 74, season two received a score of 85, season three received a score of 89, season four received a score of 96 and season five received a score of 98.
-Actor Bryan Cranston won the Emmy Award for Outstanding Lead Actor in a Drama Series three years in a row.
-As of July 2012, the show was received a total of 26 awards.
-On July 12th, 2011, the sports and pop culture blog Granland published an article by writer Chuck Klosterman titled “Bad Decisions: Why Breaking Bad beats Mad Men, The Sopranos and The Wire”, which argued that Breaking Bad was the best television drama of all time.
+In 2014, Braking Bad was inducted into the Guinness World Records as the highest rated show of all time.

-IRL Walter White
+Walter White in Real Life

 On August 16th, 2012, the Sheriff's Office in Tuscaloosa, Alabama, revealed that a man named Walter White had been placed at the top of the county's most wanted list for manufacturing methamphetamine.
 An article on the Tuscaloosa News website revealed that the 55-year-old man was on probation for producing methamphetamine in 2008.